 The prices of raw materials such as lithium, cobalt, nickel, and manganese significantly impact the cost of Li-Ion batteries.
 For instance, cobalt, a critical component in many Li-Ion chemistries, has seen volatile price fluctuations due to supply chain disruptions and geopolitical tensions.
 In Hong Kong, the demand for these materials has risen sharply, driven by the city's growing electric vehicle market and renewable energy projects.

 Automation and quality control are critical in reducing manufacturing costs.
 Advanced production lines in Hong Kong and mainland China have enabled mass production of Li-Ion batteries at competitive prices.
-However, stringent quality control measures, such as those required for bms lifepo4 systems, can add to the overall cost.
+However, stringent quality control measures, such as those required for systems, can add to the overall cost.

 The choice of battery chemistry also affects costs.
 For example, Lithium Iron Phosphate (LFP) batteries, often used in bms lifepo4 applications, are generally cheaper than Nickel Manganese Cobalt (NMC) batteries due to their lower material costs and longer lifespan.
 However, NMC batteries offer higher energy density, making them suitable for applications where space is a constraint.